Microsoft/azure-docs.cs-cz/articles/machine-learning/data-science-virtual-machine/linux-dsvm-walkthrough.md

 * JupyterHub
 * Rattle
 * PostgreSQL a SQuirreL SQL
-* SQL Server Data Warehouse
+* SQL Server datový sklad

 ### <a name="xgboost"></a>XGBoost